If you ever get a weird tingling, crawling, numbness, or itching in your extremities – hands, feet, arms, legs – it might just be menopause.

 When suffering a bout of paresthesia, it’s important to pay attention to how your body may be affected and adapt to any reduced ability.
 This can also lead to increased menopausal anxiety, so it's important to pay close attention without stressing over it too much, or you'll be doing more harm than good.

 And of course, if you're concerned about the severity of your symptoms, or if the tingling is disrupting your life, work, or hobbies, describe your symptoms to a doctor.
 If you can find a doctor who is particularly experienced with menopause symptoms and treatments, even better.

 As usual, there are lifestyle changes to try first:

 If none of these make the paresthesia manageable, or if it’s impacting your sleep or quality of life, talk to a doctor about medical interventions like hormone replacement, topical creams, or a low-dose antidepressant medication for menopause symptom treatment.
 While paresthesia related to menopause is considered “chronic” (long lasting or recurring), there are ways to moderate the sensations until estrogen levels reach their new normal and sensations reduce or disappear.

 Tingling and burning sensations can be caused by more dangerous conditions such as fibromyalgia or stroke, so if you have any of the following as well as the paresthesia, talk to your doc:

 Paresthesia may not be pleasant and it might distract you when it strikes, but it generally isn't considered painful.
 The more severe, sometimes more painful version is called dysesthesia and may be related to multiple sclerosis.
-If your tingling is painful, talk to a doctor.
+If your tingling is painful, talk to a doctor right away.